Regularity Priors for the Linear Atomic Cluster Expansion

 Inspecting higher body-order terms individually is both impractical and challenging to visualize due to the increased number of parameters.
 As such, we instead analyze them by constructing a series of 1D cuts through the full PES that depend on all body-orders present in the potential.
 The first example was taken from ref. \cite{bartok2018machine} and involves computing the decohesion energy of the Si-diamond structure as it is rigidly separated to create a slab with two surfaces separated by vacuum.
-The derivative of the decohesion energy, which has the units of stress, is shown for trajectories that created (100), (110) and (111) surfaces in Figure \ref{fig:Si_10_90_gaussian_decohesion}.
+The derivative of the decohesion energy, which has the units of stress, is shown in figure \ref{fig:Si_10_90_gaussian_decohesion} for trajectories that created (100), (110) and (111) surfaces .
 The reference DFT stress is notably smooth, with a single maximum and no further oscillations.
 In contrast, the $\sigma=0$ ACE potentials show clear spurious oscillations which are gradually damped away as $\sigma$ is increased.
-Smaller differences are observed in the decohesion energy itself, shown in Figure \ref{fig:10_90_gaussian_decohesion_E}, with variations in $\sigma$ having little effect on the final surface energy; this is expected as these configurations are present in the training set.
+Smaller differences are observed in the decohesion energy itself, shown in figure \ref{fig:10_90_gaussian_decohesion_E}, with variations in $\sigma$ having little effect on the final surface energy; this is expected as these configurations are present in the training set.
 A similar test was performed whereby Si-diamond was rigidly exfoliated to individual layers of silicene.
-Here, clear differences in the energy, left panel of Figure \ref{fig:silicene}, are seen between the potentials with all ACE models having an additional energy barrier to exfoliation that is not present in the \ac{DFT} reference.
+Here, clear differences in the energy are observed between the potentials with all ACE models having an additional energy barrier to exfoliation that is not present in the \ac{DFT} reference; see the left panel of figure \ref{fig:silicene}.
 The height of this barrier, and the size of associated oscillations in the derivative of the energy, decrease as $\sigma$ is increased.